Azure/AzureVM/README.md

                        location="australiaeast")
 ```

 Each predefined VM configuration has a corresponding scaleset configuration.
-To specify low-level scaleset settings, use the `scaleset_options` argument.
+To specify low-level scaleset options, use the `scaleset_options` function.
 Here are some sample scaleset deployments:

 ```r
 # Windows Server 2019